robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ We’re free to vary parsing within that interface, now, because we’ve encapsulated the varying concept of _parsing_ orthogonally to the static concept of _data_.

 ^ Obviously, this is a contrived example; we all know better than to implement XML parsing in our model classes.
 (Right?)
-But I know I can think of examples where I’ve conflated the concerns of one class hierarchy with an orthogonal set which _happened_ to align—at least at the moment.
-It’s an easy enough mistake to make, and correcting it proactively like this helps us make our code more flexible, bending with change rather than breaking.
+But I know I can think of examples where I conflated the concerns of one class hierarchy with an orthogonal set of concerns which _happened_ to align, at least at the moment.

+^ It’s an easy enough mistake to make, so maybe a rule of thumb would help:

+---

+> Favour solutions which simplify the code base.

+^ All else being equal, favour solutions which result in a simpler code base.
+That means factoring: smaller components make for a simpler code base.

-^ Even better, doing this setup makes it much easier for us to apply other approaches to reducing brittleness.
+^ With `XMLPost` factored away, it’s much easier for us to apply other approaches to reducing brittleness.
 We didn’t need `XMLPost`; do we need `Post`?

 ---